LangProc/langproc-2017-lab/1-regexes/readme.md

 To summarise:

-1 - Test your code.
+1 - Test your code on your machine.

 2 - Commit your code to your local repo.

 3 - Note the commit hash (`git log -1`).

-4 - Submit the hash via blackboard.
+4 - Push the code to github.

-5 - Push the code to your github repo.
+5 - Check the commit hash in the github web-site matches your local hash.

+6 - **Strongly suggested**: clone your code to a completely different directory,
+    and test it again.

+7 - Submit the hash via blackboard.

 You can repeat this process as many times as you want, up until the deadline.